rclone/rclone/README.md

 exist in destination.
 Since this can cause data loss, test first with the -dry-run flag.

     rclone ls [remote://path]

 List all the objects in the the path.

     rclone lsd [remote://path]

 List all directoryes/objects/buckets in the the path.

     rclone mkdir remote://path

 Make the path if it doesn't already exist

     rclone rmdir remote://path

 Remove the path.
 Note that you can't remove a path with objects in it, use purge for that.

     rclone purge remote://path

 Remove the path and all of its contents.

     rclone check source://path dest://path

 Checks the files in the source and destination match.
 It compares sizes and MD5SUMs and prints a report of files which don't match.
 It doesn't alter the source or destination.

 General options:
-  -config Location of the config file
+  * `-config` Location of the config file
-  -transfers=4: Number of file transfers to run in parallel.
+  * `-transfers=4`: Number of file transfers to run in parallel.
-  -checkers=8: Number of MD5SUM checkers to run in parallel.
+  * `-checkers=8`: Number of MD5SUM checkers to run in parallel.
-  -dry-run=false: Do a trial run with no permanent changes -modify-window=1ns: Max time difference to be considered the same - this is automatically set usually -quiet=false: Print as little stuff as possible -stats=1m0s: Interval to print stats
+  * `-dry-run=false`: Do a trial run with no permanent changes
+  * `-modify-window=1ns`: Max time difference to be considered the same - this is automatically set usually
+  * `-quiet=false`: Print as little stuff as possible
+  * `-stats=1m0s`: Interval to print stats
-  -verbose=false: Print lots more stuff
+  * `-verbose=false`: Print lots more stuff

 Developer options:
-  -cpuprofile="": Write cpu profile to file
+  * `-cpuprofile=""`: Write cpu profile to file

 Local Filesystem
 ----------------